mtthwm/PuzzleBox/README.md

 - ADC: PC0-3
   - Piezo: PC0
-  - Photoresistors PC1,2,3
+  - Photoresistors PC3,4,5

 - Buzzer: PB5

 - Box-Side LEDs
-   - PA8 -- Top LED
+   - PA0 -- Top LED
-   - PA9 – Base LED
+   - PA1 – Base LED
-   - PA10 – Front LED
+   - PA8 – Front LED
-   - PA11 – Back LED
+   - PA9 – Back LED
-   - PA12 – Left Side LED
+   - PA10 – Left Side LED
    - PA15 – Right Side LED

 - Servo: PB3

+# Puzzle Box - Hints & Solution
+## Hints (for fun)
+Given: Each stage completion (3 total) will be associated with a victory tune, as well as a brief LED light show.

+### Hint (1):
+The box plays a near complete tune, no question there; make haste and knock to – to finish it is the burden you bear.

+### Hint (2):
+The box has many sides, it is of no surprise; what does the light confide?
+Rotate to abide?

+### Hint(3.1):
+Your final steps await, the box’s prize is in your fate; darkness – you think – may be your friend, but its enemy may tend.

+### Hint(3.2):
+Thus far you found your tool, you’re on the path; but have you checked if there is a dual?

+## Solution
+(1) A buzzer plays an incomplete tune.
+Wait until it finishes.
+Knock once, wait half a second then knock again.
+A victory tune will be played
+(2) An LED will indicate which side needs to be up.
+First is bottom, then right side, then top.
+A victory tune will be played (3) LEDs will indicate which side’s photoresistor must be interacted with.
+You must shine a light to the bottom side photoresistor first, followed by the back, followed by both back and top (2 lights required, or 1 shining on both directly)
+(4) An extended victory tune is played, followed by a LED lightshow.
+The box servo unlocks shortly after and can be opened.